-Following in the footsteps of the Screaming Eagles, and Easy Company of the 506th in particular, provides a nice roadmap for following the Allied efforts to liberate Europe.
-They are, however, only one unit of the millions of U.S. soldiers who fought in the European Theater of Operations in World War II.
-We take you beyond the Band of Brothers to illustrate the role the members of the infantry and armored divisions, the Army Air Corps and even the Navy played in these historic events to show why every single World War II veteran is a member of the Greatest Generation.
+Artwork such as Band of Brothers, however, can show only a certain perspective: the 101st was only one unit, and their story cannot capture all of the experiences lived by the millions of other U.S. soldiers who fought in the European Theater of Operations in World War II.
+Hence, "Beyond:" we take you beyond the Band of Brothers series to illustrate the role the members of other infantry and armored divisions, the Army Air Corps and even the Navy played in these historic events.

-- Why shouldn't I do this on my own?
+Why not take this trip on my own?

-- Our physical location is at 811 Corporate Drive Suite 108, Lexington, KY 40503.
-If you would like to visit our office in Lexington, please contact us for an appointment and we'd be happy to receive you.
+We are located at 400 North Ashley Drive, Suite 1010, Tampa, FL 33602.
+If you would like to visit our office in Tampa, please contact us for an appointment and we would be happy to welcome you.

 Are these tours right for me?